psychemist/Computer-Programming-Free-Resources/README.md

 - You think you are not smart enough or do not know enough math.
 - You think you are too old to learn how to code.
 - You do not know what to do with your life.
+- You are a gifted kid with burnout.
+- ...

 ### This is NOT for you if...?
 - You already have a path in your head that you think works.
 Do you, boo.